5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 # 0D/6D Instant Wake Fix

 ## Description
-Some devices defined in the `DSDT` (e.g. USB Controllers, LAN cards, Audio Codecs, etc.) can contain  sleep state values defined in the `_PRW` (Power Resource for Wake) method that cause issues in macOS, causing the machine to instantly wake after attempting to enter stand-by or sleep.
-This guide describes how this instant wake issue.
+Some devices defined in the `DSDT` (e.g. USB Controllers, LAN cards, Audio Codecs, etc.) can contain sleep state values defined in the method `_PRW` (Power Resource for Wake) that can cause the machine to instantly wake after attempting to enter stand-by or sleep in macOS.
+This guide describes how to fix such instant wake issues.

 ### Technical Background
 The `DSDT` contains `_GPE` (General Purpose Events) which can be used to trigger various types of events in the operating system, including power management events. `GPE` registers are memory locations which can be set or cleared to enable or disable specific events.
 GPEs can be triggered by pressing the Power/Sleep Button, opening/closing the lid of a laptop, etc. Each event has its own number assigned to it and can be triggered by different methods, such as `_PRW` (Power Resource for Wake).